Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

 Vacancies usually attract a high number of applicants and there is generally fierce competition for the posts.

-Inspectors work in offices across England (with the head office based in Merseyside), Wales and Scotland.
-The Field Operations Directorate (FOD), which deals with much of the training, is managed as three geographical divisions throughout the UK.
+Inspectors work in offices across England (with the head office based in Merseyside), Wales and Scotland, with offices throughout different regions.

 Health and safety teams within local authorities employ inspectors and are responsible for shops, offices, hotels, catering establishments, leisure and entertainment businesses and places of worship.